 Compared with traditional financing, crowdfunding typically helps business owners get the funds they need in less time.

 However, crowdfunding requires constant work.
 When you take out a long-term business loan, the lender rarely checks in to see how your business is doing.
 As long as you make your monthly payments, the lender typically is not interested in your daily operations.
 Backers, on the other hand, generally are more involved with your business’s overall growth and success.

 Is crowdfunding right for my business?

-In addition to having the time to focus on a campaign, you should have social capital, McIntyre said.
-If you have a large online following or a dedicated customer base, you might have a better shot at reaching your fundraising goal.
+Running a successful crowdfunding campaign takes time and commitment.
+The better your campaign, the more money you can raise.
+If you have a large online following or a dedicated customer base, you might have a better chance at reaching your fundraising goal.

 Frequently asked questions

 GoFundMe doesn’t charge any upfront fees, allowing you to launch a campaign without any risk.
 State your fundraising goal, tell your story, add a compelling video and you’re ready to go.